mconour/starwords-constructor/README.md

 ## Game Logic

 - The game selects a random Star Wars character's name from the list.
-- The selected word is passed through the Word constructor.
+- The selected word is passed through the StarWords constructor.
 - The game checks if your guessed letters are correct.
 - You win the game if you guess all the letters correctly.
 - You lose the game if you run out of guesses.